Art & Design Department

 - Get everything to us between March 1 and April 15.
 Mail correspondence to the address below.

 All submitted work should be original.
 Meaning, it should be done from observation of real life, from photographs that you have taken, or from your imagination.
 Original work better represents your abilities than work that has been copied from published photographs or another's art.
 When assigning scholarships considerable weight is given to originality.
-If it is not possible to send original work you may submit a portfolio of photographs (slides or prints) or your work.
-These should be quality photographs.
+You may email digital images of work.
+The images should be captured in high resolution with good lighting.
+Use a photo editing app or software to edit cropping, lighting and alignment.
+Make sure to include the medium, size and title of work in a list.
+Please email to firstname.lastname@example.org.

 - Include between six and twelve pieces, depending on size and quality.